Code-Institute-Submissions/TonnyG95-MyHomeFrontend_JanResub/README.md

 ### User Stories
 - As a site user, I want to create an account.
-- As a Site User, I login in to my account quickly
+- As a Site User, I login into my account quickly
-- As a Site User, I can visit website from any device
+- As a Site User, I can visit a website from any device
-- As a Site User, I don't have to wait to long for website to load
+- As a Site User, I don't have to wait too long for a website to load
 - As a Site User, I want to be able to edit my profile information
 - As a site admin, I want to be able to see my registered users and their profiles
 - As a site admin, I want to be able to edit listings